From Fascism to Feminism, here are four interpretations of Margaret Atwood’s The Handmaid’s Tale.

-Of George Orwell’s nightmarish dystopia, Nineteen Eighty-Four, Atwood writes, “I read it in paperback … when I was in high school.
+Of George Orwell’s nightmarish dystopia, Nineteen Eighty-Four (1984), Atwood writes, “I read it in paperback … when I was in high school.
 Then I read it again, and again.”
 She goes on to say:

 “Orwell became a direct model for me much later in my life – in the real 1984, the year in which I began writing a somewhat different dystopia, The Handmaid’s Tale.”

-Unsurprisingly, then, there are many similarities between the worlds of the two novels, with Atwood both playing homage to and re-imagining the earlier text.
+Unsurprisingly, there are many similarities between the two novels, with Atwood playing homage to and re-imagining the earlier text.

 In Nineteen Eighty-Four, faceless Party members police the thoughts, words and even facial expressions of Oceania’s citizens.
-The middle classes are given uniforms and sashes, and stripped of meaningful identity (narrator Winston Smith, for example, is addressed as “6079 Smith W”).
+The middle classes wear uniforms and sashes, and are stripped of meaningful identity (narrator Winston Smith, for example, becomes “6079 Smith W”).

-People are distanced from each other by class, gender and loyalty to the Party.
+People are kept apart by class, gender and loyalty to the Party.
 Only the working classes – considered ‘unpeople’ – are left to their own devices.
 Everyone else is under scrutiny from telescreens and neighbours.
 Even a poster on the wall proclaims: “BIG BROTHER IS WATCHING YOU”.

-Sex in this world is a joyless prescription controlled by the Party.
+Sex in this world is a joyless act controlled by the Party.
 Free of love and intimacy, it’s purely a procreative act.
-Sex is therefore also the weapon Winston and Julia choose (futilely, because this act of subversion – of privacy – can only ever be transient).
+Sex is therefore also the weapon Winston and Julia choose (futilely, because their act of subversion – of privacy – can only ever be transient).

 In the Handmaid’s Tale, Atwood’s heroine, like Winston, writes for an unknown future.
-A fascist government now controls the attitudes, aspects and behaviour of the citizens of Gilead (formerly the USA).
-Status is conferred along religious lines, with non-conformists terrorised or ‘disappeared’.
+A fascist government now controls the citizens of Gilead (formerly the USA).
+Status is conferred by religion, with non-conformists terrorised or ‘disappeared’.
 Most notably, fertile women are indentured to Party officials as breeding machines.

-Those who resist are threatened with a more literal destruction – of being branded ‘unwomen’ and sent to the colonies, or hanged.
+Those who resist are branded ‘unwomen’ and sent to the colonies … or hanged.
 Reproductive sex has been stripped of consent and privacy and so, for Offred, intimacy (of self, thoughts and clandestine sex) is a weapon.
 All the while, brutality is excused by the language and phoney rituals of love – specifically, of Christian love and scripture.

 - The Handmaid’s Tale gives a physicality to Orwell’s ‘two-minute hate’.
-While Winston and the others shout and scream against unreal enemies on a big screen, the handmaids must be complicit in the execution of an alleged rapist.
+While Winston and the others abuse unreal enemies on a big screen, the handmaids must take part in the execution of an alleged rapist.

-- The secret police set Winston up for transgression, then watch him through hidden telescreens.
-For Offred, it’s never clear who may be an ‘Eye’, or who may betray her to them.
-Meanwhile, stock handmaid responses such as “Under His Eye” are a reminder that God (like Big Brother) sees all, knows everything, and approves their lot in life.
+- The secret police set Winston up, then watch him through telescreens.
+Offred can’t be sure who is an ‘Eye’, or who may betray her to them.
+Meanwhile, stock handmaid responses such as “Under His Eye” are a reminder that God (like Big Brother) sees all and controls everything.

-- Winston’s destruction (or salvation) is said to be in the place where there is no darkness.
+- Winston’s fate lies in the place where there is no darkness.
 For Offred, there’s an equally ambiguous ending: “And so I step up, into the darkness within, or else the light.”

-In Nineteen Eighty-Four, the female characters are props to Winston’s narration.
-Julia is a fiesty but ultimately dull-headed sex toy; his wife Katherine is reduced to a human shackle, frigid and controlling.
+In Nineteen Eighty-Four, the female characters are merely props for Winston’s narration.
+Julia is a fiesty but ultimately dull-headed sex toy.
+His wife Katherine is shown as little more than a frigid and controlling shackle.

 In the novel’s dystopian future, sisterhood is a risk.
-In fact, this new society puts torture and degradation in the hands of women first and foremost.
-It’s the Aunts who school the handmaids: they use terror and torture to teach, and encourage them to despise each other.
+In fact, this new society puts torture and degradation in the hands of other women.

 “It’s Janine, telling how she was gang-raped at fourteen …